 Day 7.
 Kandy-Colombo

-The last day of Sri Lanka 7 day tour, the journey continues in the westward direction from Kandy via Kegalle.
-The journey will take around 3 hours without sightseeing.
-But there are several important places that you can’t miss along the way such as Pinnawala elephant orphanage, Royal botanical garden Peradeniya, tea factory and tea garden.
-With visits to all these places, the journey might take between 6-7 hours to reach Colombo from Kandy, but it largely depends, how much time you spend at each site.
+There are several important places that you can’t miss along the way such as the Pinnawala elephant orphanage, Royal botanical garden Peradeniya, tea factory and tea garden.
+With visits to all these places, the journey might take between 6-7 hours to reach Colombo from Kandy, but it largely depends, on how much time you spend at each site.

 Mosquito nets for kids, because only the main beds are provided with mosquito nets in the hotel and the supplement beds are not provided with mosquito nets, it is best to carry mosquito nets for kids.

 The restrooms you may encounter may not have the best hygienic conditions.
 Still, the number of travellers going to these areas is very low and owners are not spending much to upgrade their properties.
-It is best to carry soap, tissues, toilet papers, and hand sanitizers.
+It is best to carry soap, tissues, toilet paper, and hand sanitisers.

-Take a suitable sunscreen in order to avoid sunburns, in the month of August the weather in the east and north Sri Lanka is warm and sunny, there is a high chance of occurring sunburns if you expose the skin to the direct sunlight.
+Take suitable sunscreen in order to avoid sunburns, in the month of August the weather in east and north Sri Lanka is warm and sunny, there is a high chance of occurring sunburns if you expose the skin to direct sunlight.

-Sri Lanka weather in August is dry but it is highly advisable to apply some mosquito repellent in order to avoid mosquito bites.
+Sri Lanka’s weather in August is dry but it is highly advisable to apply some mosquito repellent in order to avoid mosquito bites.

 There is plenty of possibilities for accommodation in all the places mentioned above (Jaffna, Trincomalee, Arugambe, Kandy).
-Kandy will be the best station with most possibilities of accommodation facilities.
-Possibilities are endless, here you get extremely luxurious boutique hotels to the very cheap dormitory type of accommodations.
+Kandy will be the best station with the most possibilities for accommodation facilities.
+Possibilities are endless, here you get extremely luxurious boutique hotels to very cheap dormitory-type of accommodations.

-You might be wondering how to make room reservations in for your Sri Lanka 7 day tour, my answer is there are many options.
-But the best option is to book the room with a local tour operator.
+You might be also looking for the best way to book hotels for your Sri Lanka 6 nights 7 days itinerary.
+There are many options for it.
+But the best option is to book rooms with a local tour operator.
 Because the local tour operators get a specially discounted rate from hotels, which is not published on the internet (They are not allowed to publish it on the internet).
-Tour operators pass the discount to the travellers in order to be competitive against the foreign tour operators and online booking portals.
+Tour operators pass the discount to the travellers in order to be competitive against foreign tour operators and online booking portals.

 Sri Lanka weather in August -west, southern coast

-Sri Lanka weather in August is it good to travel around Sri Lanka
+Sri Lanka weather in August is good for the 7 days tour